Ringing the changes

-First we define a function find that finds the first item in a list lst that's greater than x:
+First we define a function fnd that finds the first item in a list lst that's greater than x:

-Next we define substitute that replaces every occurrence of an item old with the item new in a list lst:
+Next we define sub (substitute) that replaces the first occurrence of an item old with the item new in a list lst:

-Finally, here's the definition of next, following the recursive definition given above:
+Finally, here's the definition of nxt, following the recursive definition given above: